 We are highly unlikely to consider stories revolving around domestic violence, rapists, murderers, psychopaths, cannibals, and the like, and we will absolutely not consider any piece which depicts violence against children.

 Word Limit: 100-7000 words

 Fiction should be:

 1. Well-written.
 A few typos are understandable, but writing which consistently fails to use accepted spelling and grammar for non-stylistic purposes will not be considered.

 2. Formatted for on-screen reading.
 Please keep in mind that we are a digital magazine—very long paragraphs or tricky typographical styles will likely work against you.

-Page Limit: 1-2 pages (standard manuscript format, please)
+Page Limit: 1-2 pages per poem (standard manuscript format)